Food & Drink|March 19, 2026|12 min read

 By cuisine:

-• Ramen: Naritaya or Ayam-Ya.
+• Ramen: Naritaya, Ayam-Ya, or Honolu Premier.
 For more, see our halal ramen Tokyo guide

-• Wagyu / Yakiniku: Gyumon or Gyuen.
+• Wagyu / Yakiniku: Gyumon.
 See our halal wagyu Tokyo guide

 • Sushi: Asakusa Sushi Ken